react-declarative/react-declarative/docs/code/Hooks.md

 Overall, the `useWizardModal` hook provides a flexible way to create and control a wizard-like modal and its lifecycle events.
 It leverages React hooks and RxJS for state management and callback handling.

+## useOneProps, useOneState, useOnePayload, useOneFeatures, useOneRadio, useOneContext and useOneMenu

+Hooks which can be used in `FieldType.Component`, custom slot or custom field within `<One />` component

+## useListProps, useListCachedRows, useListPayload, useListChips, useListReload and useListSelectionState

+Hooks which can be used in custom slot within `<List />` component